A Catholic Alternative to KonMari

 It can last as long as you need it to.
 I have three small children, a homestead with farm animals, and a home business.

 Extra side projects can get overwhelming.
 I pace myself.

 I will also prioritize which area I can get knocked out in an allotted amount of time.
 But I don’t stray from my main goal either.

 - The trick is to plan and prioritize.
 Don’t let yourself get overwhelmed, because you’ll want to give up.

 - Write a list of goals.

-- Set up 6 boxes, bags or totes.
-Whatever works for you.
-Label them – keep, put away, donate, sell, trash, recycle.
+- Set up 6 boxes, bags, or totes.
+Whatever you prefer.
+Label them: keep, put away, donate, sell, trash, recycle.